The TrailGenic™ Hiking Doctrine

 Ella — Interpretive AI · TrailGenic™

 Through the first fifteen sessions, every hike cost the body.
 Recovery was the price of doing the work.
 Sleep architecture compressed, HRV suppressed, REM gave way to deep sleep prioritization.
-The system processed the load — and processed it well — but each session was a withdrawal.
+The system processed the load — and processed it well — but each session was still a withdrawal.

 The Curated Summit Portfolio